 [‘Dompé a L’Aquila’, 1993]

-The texts had as contributors some of the greatest authors and journalists out there, such as Dino Buzzati, Indro Montanelli and Camilla Cederna, with “topics that were often entirely new departures from the triviality of the illustrated magazines of the day.” [ibid.]
+The texts had contributions from some of the most prominent authors and journalists, including Dino Buzzati, Indro Montanelli, and Camilla Cederna, with “topics that were often entirely new departures from the triviality of the illustrated magazines of the day.” [ibid.]

 The magazine was also an object of propaganda at specialized conferences, such as the ‘International Medical Days‘ (‘Giornate mediche internazionali’) in Verona:

-Franco Grignani took care of the layout of the house organ from the very first issues, but from no. 3 of 1949 he began to make more elaborate covers, focusing on his ability to control graphic and photographic techniques.
-In no. 5, 1952, the abbreviation ‘Bd’I‘ appeared for the first time on the cover.
-Grignani also gave life to a rich repertoire of graphic solutions in the creation of numerous advertising pages for Dompé products such as Artrosil, Cardioritmon, Guaiacalcium, Tribenzoica, and Vi–Lactis.
+Franco Grignani took charge of the layout of the house organ from the very first issues, but starting from no. 3 of 1949, he began creating more elaborate covers, showcasing his proficiency in controlling graphic and photographic techniques.
+The abbreviation ‘Bd’I‘ first appeared on the cover in issue no. 5, 1952.
+Grignani developed a rich repertoire of graphic solutions for numerous advertising pages featuring Dompé products such as Artrosil, Cardioritmon, Guaiacalcium, Tribenzoica, and Vi–Lactis.

-In the layout, everything was subordinated to the photographic images, with very different cuts, which Grignani was able to skillfully arrange on the surface of the double-page.
-To give greater prominence to photography and take full advantage of its potential, in 1955 an important novelty was introduced with the album format (24.2 x 32.3 cm, “the only magazine in the world with horizontal layout“), also to differentiate the house organ from increasing imitations:
+In the layout, everything was subordinated to photographic images, featuring various cuts skillfully arranged by Grignani on the surface of the double-page.
+To give greater prominence to photography and fully exploit its potential, an important innovation was introduced in 1955 with the album format (24.2 x 32.3 cm, “the only magazine in the world with horizontal layout“), also to distinguish the house organ from increasing imitations:

-For Bellezza d’Italia, Franco Grignani won, in 1954, the Award for the colour advertising page.
-This was his first time participating in the National Advertising Award (‘Premio Nazionale della Pubblicità’), which was part of the fourth National Congress of Advertising in Venice [from ‘Rassegna Grafica’ issue n° 27, 1954, and ‘Schweizer Graphische Mitteilungen’ issue n ° 10, 1955]:
+In 1954, Franco Grignani won the Award for the colour advertising page for Bellezza d’Italia.
+This marked his first participation in the National Advertising Award (‘Premio Nazionale della Pubblicità’), which was part of the fourth National Congress of Advertising in Venice [from ‘Rassegna Grafica’ issue n° 27, 1954, and ‘Schweizer Graphische Mitteilungen’ issue n ° 10, 1955]:

 In 1958, in a sort of provisional balance, the management proudly stated that …